project-j-korea/style-guide/git/README.md

    - In `Assignees`, select an developer.
    - Link the issue that matches the number.
    - You immediately Squash merge after PR.
-The title and description of the merge course are not changed.
+Modify the title in the merge course as `Merge [#XX] Pull Request`.

 4. After testing in the `deploy/XX` branch, create PR in the form of `[#XX] Pull Request` in the `master` branch.

    - In `Assignees`, select an developer.
    - Link the issue that matches the number.
    - `Project` is set to `oranization/project` for each service.
-   - You immediately Squash merge after PR.
-The title and description of the merge course are not changed.
+   - squash merge after receiving the reviewers' approves.
+Modify the title in the merge course as `Merge [#XX] Pull Request`.

 5. You are responsible for the part you worked on.
 In the event of an error, you have to roll back and correct it yourself.
 6. If Conflict is created, the worker who deploys it later will proceed after rebase.
 (Make sure confilct is not modified in github)